shoui520/shoui520.github.io/docs/resources.md

 #### iOS
 - [AnkiMobile](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) - $24.99 official port of Anki for iOS.
-- [Shirabe Jisho](https://apps.apple.com/us/app/shirabe-jisho/id1005203380) - the best mobile Japanese dictionary based on the JMdict project, ever.
+- [Shirabe Jisho](https://apps.apple.com/us/app/shirabe-jisho/id1005203380) - the best mobile Japanese dictionary... based on the JMdict project, ever.
 - [Tae Kim App](https://apps.apple.com/us/app/learning-japanese-with-tae-kim/id1366698942) - Tae Kim's guide to Japanese app.
 - [Books (formerly iBooks)](https://apps.apple.com/us/app/apple-books/id364709193) - the best mobile ebook reader on any platform.
 Period.
 - [Kantan Manga Reader](https://apps.apple.com/gb/app/kantan-manga/id1518666365) - use OCR to read manga, Yomichan dictionary and EPWING support!
-- [EBPocket Basic](https://apps.apple.com/us/app/ebpocket-basic/id314082593) - Port of EBMac for iOS devices, it is an EPWING reader, useful for monolingual dictionaries.
-Transfer EPWINGs to the app using iTunes.
+- [EBPocket Basic](https://apps.apple.com/us/app/ebpocket-basic/id314082593) - Port of EBMac for iOS devices, it is an EPWING and MDX reader, useful for monolingual dictionaries.
+Transfer dictionary files to the app using iTunes.
-- [MDict](https://www.mdict.cn/wp/?page_id=5325&lang=en) - MDX reader, useful for newer monolingual dictionaries.

 ### Browser Extensions
 - [Yomichan](https://foosoft.net/projects/yomichan/) - Yomichan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.